Asking LLMs to Verify First is Almost Free Lunch: Proposed Method

 \section{Proposed Method}

-The main idea of Verification-First (VF) reasoning strategy is simple, complementing CoT reasoning.
-Considering we have a problem $\bQ$ for LLM to answer, while the standard CoT instructs the LLM by $\tcot(\bQ):\simeq$ "\textit{Think step by step to find the answer of $\bQ$}", VF instructs the LLM by $\tvf(\bQ,\bA'):\simeq$
+The main idea of VF strategy is simple, complementing CoT reasoning.
+Considering we have a problem $\bQ$ for LLM to answer, while the standard CoT instructs the LLM by $\tcot(\bQ):\simeq$ "\textit{Think step by step to find the answer of $\bQ$}", VF instructs the LLM by $\tvf(\bQ,\bA'):\simeq$ which is defined as

-It is expected that the LLM would output to first verify the provided answer as a critic, and then reaches the final answer.
+It is expected that the LLM would output to first verify the provided answer as a critic, like bringing back to the question to see if it satisfies conditions, and then reaches the final answer.
+We discuss two different ways to provide $\bA'$, corresponding to two scenarios to apply the method: zero-shot prompting (Section~\ref{sec:prompting}) and test-time scaling (Section~\ref{sec:tts}).